BACKGROUND KNOWLEDGE

 RESISTANCE

-Secured corporate loans have shown almost exclusively positive annual performance for the past 25 years and have proven to be robust even in times of crisis.
+Secured corporate loans have delivered prediominantly positive annual returns over the past 25 years and and have proven to be robust even in times of crisis.

 DIVERSIFICATION

-CLOs enable broad diversification across many corporate loans, thus reducing the risk of large losses.
+CLOs enable broad diversification across a large number of corporate loans, helping to reduce concentration risk and the likelihood of sigificant losses.

 OUTPERFORMANCE

-Within CLOs, investors have the option to invest in different tranches.
-These typically range from "AAA" to "non-rated" and allow for the creation of countless risk/return profiles.
+Within CLOs, investors have the opportunity to invest in various tranches.
+These typically range from "AAA" to "non-rated" providing a wide range of investment opportunities.

 The multi-layered collateralization within the loan pool ensures stability and security.